top of page

 Museum Internship

 In spring of 2025, I interned at the Shung Ye Museum of Formosan Aborigines (順益原住民博物館) in Taipei, Taiwan, during my two-semester study abroad.
-I completed three projects there: designing an educational activity for children, a museum exhibit scavenger hunt, and museum stickers.
+I completed three projects there: developing an educational activity for children, creating a museum exhibit scavenger hunt, and designing museum stickers.

 School Group Activity

-The game boards are two animal native to Taiwan, the Formosan clouded leopard and the Formosan black bear, and the boards they hold feature the hundred-pace viper.
+The game boards are two animals native to Taiwan: the Formosan clouded leopard and the Formosan black bear, and the boards they hold feature the hundred-pace pit viper, another notable native animal which features prominently in several indigenous Taiwanese cultures.

 Exhibit Scavenger Hunt